danforth-restorative/danforth-restorative.com/_posts/2021-01-19-nonviolence.md

 ---
-title: The Rise of Nonviolence – Gandhi • King • Wink • Rosenberg
+title: "The Rise of Nonviolence: Gandhi, King, Wink, Rosenberg"
 excerpt: >
   Gandhi and King offer powerful examples of what is possible with a commitment to nonviolent resistance, fueled by love.
 Their nonviolent practices have been followed to great effect, but their examples of love, in the face of oppression are difficult to follow.